korymath/StockView/README.md

 # Install

 \#StockView is packaged as a chrome extension.
-You can download it here, and then follow these steps to install an extension from source.
+You can download it here (ADD A LINK), and then follow these steps to install an extension from source.

-Amusingly "For regular Windows users who are not skilled with computers, it is practically not possible to install and use extensions from outside the Chrome Web Store." -- http://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store
+Amusingly "for regular Windows users who are not skilled with computers, it is practically not possible to install and use extensions from outside the Chrome Web Store." -- http://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store

 If you are not using a windows machine: